 Throughout the programme, students receive detailed feedback on their assignments and can discuss their performance with module teaching staff.
 Programme materials also include self-test questions and answers to aid students in assessing their progress on the course and practice assignments with written feedback.
 For each module there is an opportunity to attend a dedicated study day at the School of Law in Newcastle upon Tyne, which includes a full day of lectures and seminars.
 These study days are not compulsory and are held on Saturdays.

-On successful completion of the taught modules, students will qualify for the award of Postgraduate Diploma.
 In order to obtain a Masters degree (LLM), students must complete an additional research project of between 15,000 and 17,000 words in an area of their choice, enabling them to explore a topic of particular interest to them in greater detail.

 All students are supported during their Project by a designated Project Supervisor.